 The next photograph shows the contents of a harvested trout caught on a grannom sedge pupa and you can see that it had enjoyed quite a few of the natural’s before the imitation was taken.

-Fishing a fly in or upon the surface to a regular rising trout is one of the most exciting aspects of fly fishing as you have to firstly find your trout, then move stealthily into position so that you can cast to it efficiently and then the whole point of this article is to put on the right fly so that the fish will be deceived, hooked and brought to hand.
+Fishing a fly in or upon the surface to a regular rising trout is one of the most exciting aspects of fly fishing as you have to first find your trout, then move stealthily into position so that you can cast to it efficiently and then the whole point of this article is to put on the right fly so that the fish will be deceived, hooked and brought to hand.

-There are a number of things that happen as the pupa rises to the surface that are worthy of note and may well help you in your choice of pattern.
+There are a number of things that happen as the pupa rises to the surface that is worthy of note and may well help you in your choice of pattern.
 The first is that the pupa ascends and descends several times before breaking through the surface film.
-With that in mind you may well take fish before they rise up into the higher layers of water by using a weighted pupa.
+With that in mind, you may well take fish before they rise up into the higher layers of water by using a weighted pupa.

 The next point to remember is that in order to break out of the pupal shuck the insect pushes the shuck away by inflating it with gas.
 This will cause the shuck to shine so a fly with a tiny bit of glitter or tinsel in its design may well help.
-Lastly when the fish are feeding in the surface it will often only take the fly that is truly emerging and is part in and out of the film so have some patterns that will achieve this.
+Lastly, when the fish are feeding in the surface it will often only take the fly that is truly emerging and is part in and out of the film so have some patterns that will achieve this.
 This simply means that either deer hair, CDC or Snowshoe fur may be needed in the dressing to allow the fly to be suspended in the water where the fish are expecting it.
-The last phase of the insects life comes in two parts firstly the emerging adult and secondly the egg laying female.
+The last phase of the insects’ life comes in two parts firstly the emerging adult and secondly the egg-laying female.

 When fish are concentrating on the emerging adult they are often very aggressive in the manner they take the fly.
 It will often have to be fished causing a wake and the angler will have to skitter the fly across the surface.
 To get a fly to do this will often require a fair amount of hackle palmered in the body and have the trigger of a roofed wing.